What Is Return on Investment?

 In this scenario, the simple return would be 0.36 or 36%.
 Like the total return calculation, the simple return tells you nothing about how long the investment was held.
 If you want to see after-tax returns, simply substitute net proceeds after taxes for the first variable and use an after-tax dividend number.

-Compound Annual Growth Rate
+3. Compound Annual Growth Rate

-The compound annual growth rate shows you the value of money in your investment over time.
-A 40% return over two years is great, but a 40 percent return over 10 years leaves much to be desired.
+The compound annual growth rate (CAGR) shows you the value of money in your investment over time.
+A 40% return over two years is great, but a 40% return over 10 years leaves much to be desired.
 Think of this calculation as the growth rate that takes you from the initial investment value to the ending investment value, presuming that the investment has been compounding over the period.

-To calculate the compound annual growth rate, divide the value of an investment at the end of the period by its value at the beginning of that period
+- Divide the value of an investment at the end of the period by its value at the beginning of that period

 - Take that result and raise it to the power of one